MichaelOsarumwense/Treasure-Hair-Collections/README.md

      * python manage.py createsuperuser
      * Assign an admin username,email,and secure password.
+* Run the following command to populate the the database with products and category data:

+    * python3 manage.py loaddata categories
+    * python3 manage.py loaddata products
 * Now you can run the program locally with the following command:

     * python manage.py runserver